 In vitro studies were conducted on traumatized slices of rat neocortex (P21-32) that were prepared using published methods.
 Randomly selected traumatized slices were treated with clinically correlated concentrations of LEV added to the bath for 1 hour starting immediately after the injury or after a delay of up to 80 min.
 Treated and untreated slices were examined for epileptiform activity using intra- and extracellular recordings.
 For the in vivo model, rats (P24-32) were subjected to non-penetrating focal CCI using published methods.
 Immediately after injury the injured rats were then given a single dose of either LEV or the saline vehicle intraperitoneally.
 Ex vivo neocortical slices were prepared 2-3 weeks after CCI and examined for epileptiform activity.
 The results from the in vitro traumatized slice experiments showed that LEV treatment within 60 minutes of injury significantly reduced the proportion of slices that exhibited stimulus-evoked epileptiform activity by more than 50%.
 LEV treatment also increased the stimulus intensity required to trigger epileptiform bursts by 2-4 fold.
 Consistent with these findings, in vivo LEV treatment of CCI-injured rats significantly reduced the percentage of animals that exhibited spontaneous and stimulus-evoked epileptiform bursts compared to saline-treated controls.
 In addition, LEV also significantly increased the stimulus intensity required to evoke epileptiform bursts in slices prepared from CCI-treated animals.
 These results suggest that early administration of LEV has the potential to prevent or reduce posttraumatic epileptogenesis and highlights that there may be a narrow time window for successful therapeutic intervention.
 The challenges of using animal models for human epileptogenesis, the clinical implications and limitations of these two models of posttraumatic epileptogenesis, and potential strategies to address prevention or mitigation of post-traumatic epilepsy will be discussed.

-I am a Professor of Clinical Neurology at SUNY Downstate Health Sciences University and the Chief of the Neurology Service at H+H Kings County Hospital.
-As a clinician-scientist I travel between the clinical and research worlds, now often by virtual means.
-For the past 15 years I have served as the Chief of the Neurology Service in the second largest public hospital in the United States.
-I have also been a Residency Program Director for Adult Neurology and an educator of residents, fellows, medical students, attending physicians, nurses, nurse practitioners, EEG technicians, EMTs, patients, and patients’ families.
-At Kings County Hospital we have a developing neuroscience center which, in partnership with SUNY Downstate Health Sciences University includes a neuroscience research program We have participated in the NETT, SIREN, and Neuro NeXT networks.
+Dr. Helen A. Valsamis is a Professor of Clinical Neurology at SUNY Downstate Health Sciences University and the Chief of the Neurology Service at H+H Kings County Hospital.
+As a clinician-scientist she travels between the clinical and research worlds, now often by virtual means.
+For the past 15 years she had served as the Chief of the Neurology Service in the second largest public hospital in the United States.
+She had also been a Residency Program Director for Adult Neurology and an educator of residents, fellows, medical students, attending physicians, nurses, nurse practitioners, EEG technicians, EMTs, patients, and patients’ families.
+At Kings County Hospital they have a developing neuroscience center which, in partnership with SUNY Downstate Health Sciences University includes a neuroscience research program they have participated in the NETT, SIREN, and Neuro NeXT networks.

 - Cedars-Sinai Medical Center, Canada